 If you're looking for the easiest medical schools to get into, you've come to the right place!
-In this blog, you will find the easiest medical schools to get into based on the overall , the median accepted GPA, and the median accepted MCAT score.
+In this blog, you will find the easiest medical schools to get into based on the overall medical school acceptance rate, the median accepted GPA, and the median accepted MCAT score.
 This blog will be especially useful for those wondering how to get into medical school with low GPA or how to get into medical school with a low MCAT.

 Listen to the blog!